Xiangyu-Hu/SPHinXsys/tests/3d_examples/test_3d_shell_to_solid_coupling/doc/README.md

 $$\mathbf{T_D(x)} = \mathbf{M_{DD}^{-1}}\mathbf{H_{OD}^T}\mathbf{M_{OO}}\mathbf{T_O(x)}$$

 ## Direct/consistent mapping with SPH approximation
-For SPH method, a direct consistent mapping matrix is available.
+For SPH method, a direct consistent mapping matrix similar to the radial-basis functions interpolation (discussed in chapter 2.3 in the reference) is available.
 Using the Shepard filter, the displacement of a solid (origin) particle i can be interpolated from all the shell (destination) particles:

 $$\mathbf{U_{O,i}} = \sum_{j\in \Gamma_D} \tilde{\omega_{ij}} \mathbf{U_{D,j}}$$
 $$\tilde{\omega_{ij}} = \frac{W_{ij}(h_{ij})V_j}{\sum_{j\in \Gamma_D} W_{ij}(h_{ij})V_j}$$